pudly/schmopera-hugo/content/articles/montezuma.md

 \***recipe for opera stays the same - forbidden/doomed lovers, chasing happiness against all odds (quote from NYT article about lovers in opera)***

-*
+* ABOC's season is about mythology, and _Montezuma_ is the only one on their line-up that's about a real living person

-* listening to score, there's nothing to suggest the story takes place far, far away - specifically in the New World (at this time of 1733, it was one of the first operas telling a story of the Americas) - maybe that's on purpose (ie., a ruler is a ruler, let's not try and be too exotic about it?) or maybe that's because Vivaldi's style was a draw in itself, and the exotic names and places were enough to pique the audience's interest
+listening to score, there's nothing to suggest the story takes place far, far away - specifically in the New World (at this time of 1733, it was one of the first operas telling a story of the Americas) - maybe that's on purpose (ie., a ruler is a ruler, let's not try and be too exotic about it?) or maybe that's because Vivaldi's style was a draw in itself, and the exotic names and places were enough to pique the audience's interest

 * other operas based on the same Moctezuma II: _Motezuma_ by Josef Mysliveček (1771), _Montezuma_ by Carl Heinrich Graun (1755), and _Montezuma_ by Rogers Sessions (1964)
 * opera has an exciting biography of its own: the music was thought to be lost after its 1733 premiere (although the libretto survived), and only rediscovered in 2002 by German musicologist Steffen Voss - it was in Berlin's Sing Akademie library, which was taken by the Soviet Red Army after WWII
 * it was found incomplete, but since its 2002 rediscovery, the companies who put it up have made judicial cuts/pastes to create a score that works onstage or in-concert